310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-As living creatures, doing such things is natural.
-We were simply used as prey for such purposes.
+as living creatures, doing such things is natural. we were simply used as prey for such purposes.

-It is sorrowful, but that is how it goes.
-It is the natural law.[^10]
+it is sorrowful, but that is how it goes. it is the natural law.[^10]

-But.
-If possible, please choose a much kinder method next time.
+but. if possible, please choose a much kinder method next time.

-Please settle the issue before any blood can be spilled — before anyone can die.
+please settle the issue before any blood can be spilled — before anyone can die.
 {% endbubble %}

 {% bubble Keito %}